837477/837477/readme.md

 ~ whoami
 Hello, I am 837477 (Jeongmin, Seo) 👋🏻
-Sometimes people ask me, "what does 837477 mean ?"
-Hmm..
-It doesn't mean much, it's just that I changed the initials of my name to ASCII code. 😅
+Sometimes people ask me, "what does 837477 mean ?" it's just that I changed the initials of my name to ASCII code. 😅
 ```